gstyliaris/gstyliaris/content/research.md

 Measurements are often solely thought of as means to extract information from a quantum state.
 However, measurement can also be used as an *active ingredient* in quantum protocols.
 This line of work explores how the resources (such as circuit depth) needed to transform a given state to a target one can be *drastically reduced* by utilizing measurements.

 The problem of state preparation is evidently motivated by the *practical need* to prepare states in quantum devices, e.g., for quantum computing and simulation.
-However, it also has a more *fundamental flavor* to it since it connects to the classification of topological phases.
+However, it also has a more *fundamental flavor* to it since it connects to the classification of phases.
 It turns out that measurements can significantly lower the complexity for the preparation of states, which implies that certain *topological phases collapse* when measurements are considered.

 </br>